MatthewKennedy/make_taggable/README.md

 ![SQLite Tests](https://github.com/MatthewKennedy/make_taggable/workflows/SQLite%20Tests/badge.svg)
 ![Standard Rb](https://github.com/MatthewKennedy/make_taggable/workflows/Standard%20Rb/badge.svg)

-MakeTaggable is a fork of acts-as-taggable-on with code updates and a new set of migrations.
-All credit goes to those who contributed before acts-as-taggable-on became MakeTaggable: Michael Bleigh & Joost Baaij.
+MakeTaggable is a fork of ActsAsTaggableOn with code updates and a new set of migrations.
+All credit goes to those who contributed to ActsAsTaggableOn: Michael Bleigh & Joost Baaij.

-Why fork acts-as-taggable-on?
-Act As Taggable On appears stuck with a set of legacy migrations from rails pre [6.0] that added and removed indexes so much that the migrations do not run on a fresh install using MySQL.
+Why fork ActsAsTaggableOn?
+ActsAsTaggableOn appears stuck with a set of legacy migrations from rails pre [6.0] that added and removed indexes so much that the migrations do not run on a fresh install using MySQL.

-For the PostgreSQL users, this is not an issue, but if you have an app or gem that used acts-as-taggable-on, you can no longer test against MySQL, so it seems a fresh start would be useful to clear out any legacy issues and move forward.
+For the PostgreSQL users, this is not an issue, but if you have an app or gem that used ActsAsTaggableOn, you can no longer test against MySQL, so it seems a fresh start would be useful to clear out any legacy issues and move forward.

 ## Installation